VShkaberda/Reports_Automatic_Update_System/README.md

 ### log_error.py

-function `writelog`() - writes info about error into file log.txt to the same direcotory where the main program is.
+function `writelog`() - writes info about error into the file log.txt to the same direcotory where the main program is.

 ### sharepoint.py